|

 Clinical sample/population

-Epidemiological study/broad-based population sample
+Epidemiological study/broad-based population

-DSM-III-R, DSM-IV, and DSM-IV-TR diagnosis of Tourette's disorder
+DSM-III-R, DSM-IV, and DSM-IV-TR diagnosis of Tourette's

 Tourette Syndrome Plus